< Back to blog

 What is ERP and what does ERP stand for in manufacturing?

-ERP systems can be tailored to specific industries, like manufacturing, and help businesses manage their operations more efficiently.
+You can tailor ERP systems to specific industries, like manufacturing, so they help all sorts of businesses manage their operations more efficiently.
 If you’re looking for a way to improve your manufacturing process, an ERP system might be the answer.

-In this blog post, you will explore the basics of ERP systems and discuss how they help manufacturers streamline their operations.
+In this blog post, you’ll explore the basics of ERP systems and discuss how they help manufacturers streamline their operations.

 What is an ERP system?

-An enterprise resource planning system (ERP) is a comprehensive system designed to automate and manage many aspects of a business and its resources.
+What does ERP stand for?
+An enterprise resource planning system (ERP) is a comprehensive system designed to automate and manage several aspects of your business.

 One of the main functions of an ERP is to integrate key functions and transactions into a single system and improve data flow among teams.
 This includes: